Oren E. Long: Life and career

 Long appeared as a contestant on What's My Line? shortly after taking office.
-One of the panellists Bennett Cerf recognised him immediately and disqualified himself from the round.
-After three rounds of questioning, the rest of the panel successfully guessed him to be the senator from Hawaii.
+One of the panelists, Bennett Cerf, recognized him immediately and disqualified himself from the round.
+After three rounds of questioning, the rest of the panel successfully guessed him to be a senator from Hawaii.

 He died in 1965 after suffering an attack of asthmatic bronchitis in Honolulu, Hawaii and was buried in Oahu Cemetery.

 Long's papers are stored at the University of Hawaiʻi at Mānoa in their Catalog for Archival Materials.